MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/manage-personal-access-tokens-via-api.md

 1. Update the **ENDPOINT** configuration variable to `https://vssps.dev.azure.com/{YOUR_COLLECTION_NAME_HERE}/_apis/Tokens/Pats?api-version=6.1-preview` for the PAT Lifecycle Management APIs
 2. Update the **SCOPE** configuration variable to **"499b84ac-1321-427f-aa17-267ca6975798/.default"** to refer to the Azure DevOps resource and all of its scopes.

-The below example will show you how we did this configuration for the Quickstart Python Flask application we generated through the Azure portal in the previous section.
+The following example will show you how we did this configuration for the Quickstart Python Flask application we generated through the Azure portal in the previous section.

 Make sure you follow instructions to secure your client secret, which is initially inserted in plain-text into the application configuration file.
 As a best practice, remove the plain-text variable from the configuration file and use an environment variable or Azure KeyVault to secure their application's secret.